 Applying to the Program

-Students must still complete a change of major form application form to be removed from the “Comm-Pending” status.
+Students must still complete a change of major form to be removed from the “Comm-Pending” status.
 This form can be located and submitted through the Nicholson Academic Student Services Center (NASSC) in NSC143.
 This program does not have a GPA requirement and students do not have to take the Grammar Proficiency or Keyboarding exams.

 General Education Program

 The General Education (GEP) Communication program is part of the human communication area within the Nicholson School of Communication.
 Our mission is to build a sustainable general education program, which fully serves both the university curriculum goals and the major programs of the Nicholson School of Communication by offering multiple courses to meet students’ diverse educational needs.
 Our program supports requirements within the UCF General Education Program Communication Foundation by offering three courses:

 - COM 1000 (Introduction to Communication) is a communication theory survey course, that covers a broad range of oral communication topics including process models; communication apprehension theory; interpersonal, organizational and intercultural communication; ethics of communication; and theories of persuasion.
 This course is taught in Face-to-Face, Mixed Mode and Web Course sections.

 - SPC 1603 (Fundamentals of Technical Presentation) offers instruction in the theory and practice of oral communication within technology-related professions.
 The concerns for clarity in highly technical and information-dense messages are stressed.
 This course is taught in Face-to-Face and Mixed Mode sections.

 - SPC 1608 (Fundamentals of Oral Communication) offers basic instruction in the theory and practice of oral communication with emphasis on the demands of general public speaking for informative and persuasive purposes.
 This course is taught in Face-to-Face and Mixed Mode sections.